Selfie of Maxwell Bland

 Other:

-If you are here wondering about a status update to my most recent 2025 LSS Talk, I am still working on this and other efforts to solve exploits for good, but there's a big gap between memory exploits and other attacks like RATs, etc.!
+If you are here wondering about a status update to the 2025 LSS Talk, I am still working on this and other efforts to solve exploits for good, but there's a big gap and a lot of work to be done to prevent everything from hardware glitching attacks to memory side channels, to RATs, and more.

 age Public key: